Corentin-Dessenne/Corentin-Dessenne/README.md

 ## I'm a fourth-year engineering student from ISEN Lille, always trying to learn new things!

-- 🔭 I’m currently working on random projects so I can learn Python
+- 🔭 I’m currently working on random projects in order to learn C#
 - 🌱 I’m currently learning C# !
 - 📫 How to reach me: corentin.dessenne@proton.me